swissmanu/mse-thesis/content/thesis.md

 ### Visualizing Observables with Marble Diagrams{.unlisted .unnumbered}

 Marble diagrams visualize observables graphically.
-Such diagrams help understand the runtime behavior of an observable and its operators.
+Such diagrams help to understand the runtime behavior of an observable and its operators.
 Thus they are extensively used in the RxJS documentation.

 [@fig:marble-diagram] shows the marble diagram for the observable implemented in [@lst:example-rxjs].
 Please refer to [Appendix @sec:marble-diagram-syntax] for an in-depth look at the marble diagram syntax.